markjmoyer/projects/markjmoyer/readme.md

 #### Images
 Nothing special about images in this website.

-### TWIG TEMPLATES
-This project relies on the Twig templating engine and the files you will work on are located in craft/templates...

 ## Deploying Code
 /public/ is the root of this website and the contents of it can be removed from the